 (c) the relationship between the business and the prospective contractor is or is contemplated to be continuing.

-R12-207.04 Improper Influence.

-A business employee or a commercial selling business should be conclusively presumed not to be bona fide if the [Ethics Commission] determines that improper influence has been or is being used to secure a [State] contract.

-R12-207.05 Solicitation Clause.
+R12-206.03 Solicitation Clause.

 Every solicitation for a supply, service, or construction item shall conspicuously set forth the following provision to be completed and submitted with every prospective contractor's bid or proposal: